flooji/spring-cloud-microservices/README.md

-# spring-microservices
+# spring-cloud-microservices
-An educative example of spring microservices with two services (one uses a Mongo DB), a discovery and a config server.
+An educative example of spring cloud microservices with two services (one uses a Mongo DB), a discovery and a config server.

 The repository could be expanded in the following way:
 - Add a scheduler in the birthday service that will retrieve all birthday persons from the DB that celebrate their birthday today and call the notification service.